-Influenza, commonly known as ‘the flu', is an illness caused when an influenza virus infects the respiratory tract – your nose and lungs.
+Influenza, commonly known as ‘the flu’, is a condition caused when an influenza virus infects the respiratory tract – your nose and lungs.

-Influenza infection usually has different symptoms and causes a more severe illness than the common cold.
-It may be a life-threatening infection in certain people.
+Influenza infection usually has different symptoms and causes a more severe illness than the ‘common cold’ which is a viral infection mostly caused by rhinovirus.
+Influenza may be a life-threatening infection in some people.

 Australian flu outbreaks are usually seasonal, occurring from late autumn through winter and into early spring.